numaproj/numaflow/docs/specs/autoscaling.md

 ![Vertex Controller Reconciliation Loop](../assets/vertex_controller_loop.png)

-With `scale` subresource implemented, `vertex` object can be scaled by either horizontal or vetical pod autoscaling.
+With `scale` subresource implemented, `vertex` object can be scaled by either horizontal or vertical pod autoscaling.

 ## Numaflow Autoscaling

-The out of box Numaflow autoscaling is done by a `scaling` component running in the controller manager, you can find the source code [here](https://github.com/numaproj/numaflow/tree/main/controllers/vertex/scaling).
+The out of box Numaflow autoscaling is done by a `scaling` component running in the controller manager, you can find the source code [here](https://github.com/numaproj/numaflow/tree/main/pkg/reconciler/vertex/scaling).
 The autoscaling strategy is implemented according to different type of vertices.

 ## Source Vertices